LiymLab/LiymLab.github.io/cfDNAanalyzer/Tutorial.md

 </center>

-### Section 1.3: Find genomic motif differences with feature EM
+### Section 2.3: Find genomic motif differences
-In this section, users can find the top motifs with the most significant differences between cancer and healthy samples using the EM feature in `/Features/EM_motifs_frequency.csv` and `/Features/EM_motifs_mds.csv`.
+In this section, users can find the top motifs with the most significant differences between cancer and healthy samples using the EM feature in `/ouput_directory/Features/EM_motifs_frequency.csv` and `/ouput_directory/Features/EM_motifs_mds.csv`.

 First , load the data and transform it.
 ```R